cherscarlett/html200-ecommerce-project/README.md

   - Code basic CSS for page. `reset.css` file should remain as it is. `main.css` file can be added to, changed, or completely redone.
   - `nav ul` and `.item-container` elements should be styled as flexbox containers.
 Implement a responsive grid system of your own design, or use a library, or don't use a grid at all.
 Be sure all important size values are proportional (em, rem, %).
   - We'll continue working on the CSS for this project throughout the course, in particular making it more responsive.
 The styling does not have to be perfect after this assignment.
 It's fine to change or add to the HTML as necessary for your styling.

+Lesson 06:

+Serve appropriately sized images.
+Use GIMP or another photo-editing program to resize all images to more reasonable, consistent dimensions.
+This includes product images, the logo, and any background or other images you've included.

+Lesson 07:

+Write CSS that uses media queries to change layouts/style based on device size.
+There shoud be at least one obvious layout change in addition to elements fluidly changing width.
+Finish styling the page.

 ## Requirements